FROM THE DESK OF THE ARCHBISHOP AND APOSTOLIC HEAD

 Most people will just nurse their bitterness and let it grow.
-As a matter of fact, most will treat it like a shrub, trim it now and again, prune it and keep it healthy so that it can keep growing strong.
-And then it will bear it’s bitter fruit.
-Some people will stop at nothing until they have exhausted every options.
+As a matter of fact, most will treat it as a shrub, trim it now and again, prune it and keep it healthy so that it can keep growing strong.
+And then it will bear its bitter fruit.
+Some people will stop at nothing until they have exhausted every option.
 Hear what the Bible says “come out from among them and be ye separated.”
 I love that portion of the word.
-It is the a solution to bitterness.
+It is the solution to bitterness.
 You will not win fighting to regain the love of the one who hurts you through bitterness.
 That person will have to fix it themselves.

 What can we do about it?

-Let all bitterness, and wrath, and anger, and clamor, and evil speaking, be put away from you, with all malice:
+Let all bitterness, and wrath, and anger, and clamour, and evil speaking, be put away from you, with all malice: Ephesians 4:31

 The words “be put away” here are a Greek word that denotes a forceful and deliberate act.
 It is not something that God does for you, but something that you must do for yourself.
 He will give you the grace to do it for yourself, but you must first have the desire.
 Only when bitterness is properly dealt with can we live that precious joy pictured in Ephesians 4:32

-You know one way to get rid of a plant that you really hate and want to get out of your garden?
-Dig it up, lay it’s root bare before the power of the sun and the sun itself will kill it.
+Do you know one way to get rid of a plant that you really hate and want to get out of your garden?
+Dig it up, lay its root bare before the power of the sun and the sun itself will kill it.
 We must do the same thing with matters of the heart.
-Open our hearts and lay them bare before the Precious Son, and by His power any root of bitterness can be destroyed.
+Open our hearts and lay them bare before the Precious Son, and by His power, any root of bitterness can be destroyed.

 O, God have mercy on us and bring your servant to the place to see the power of this word.
 I have written and yet I need your understanding.
 Show us the way Lord and make us to know to be bitter is to walk away from your grace.
 Have your own way today in Jesus’ Name.